qutip/qutip-tutorials/tutorials-v4/time-evolution/012_floquet_formalism.md

 plt.ylabel("Occupation prob."), plt.xlabel("Time");
 ```

-The pre-computed modes for the first period can be used by the function `floquet_modes_t_lookup` to calculate the floquet modes at any time $t > 0$.
-Note that if a time $t'$ is not exactly $t' = t + nT$ (where $t$ is a time used in the pre-computation) the closest pre-computed floquet mode is used.
+The pre-computed modes for the first period can be used by the function `floquet_modes_t_lookup` to calculate the Floquet modes at any time $t > 0$.
+Note that if a time $t'$ is not exactly $t' = t + nT$ (where $t$ is a time used in the pre-computation) the closest pre-computed Floquet mode is used.
 This might lead to small discontinuoties in the results from the lookup.

 ```python
 p_ex = []